Camper Q & A

 - How will I sign up for activities?

 Falling Creek is a traditional summer camp.
 We have a balanced program with instructional activities and two free periods daily.
-In the spring, we will send you an activity preference form.
-You will choose your six favorite activities and return the form to camp.
-On opening day, you can adjust your schedule to make sure it’s just right!
-Our program director is eager to make sure each camper has a good balance of activities and is able to accommodate changes periodically throughout the session.
+You will choose your six favorite activities on opening day.
+Our program directors are eager to make sure each camper has a good balance of activities and is able to accommodate changes periodically throughout the session.

 One of the hallmarks of Falling Creek is our extensive Tripping Program.
 Campers are able to choose from a variety of out-of-camp wilderness trips ranging in skill level from beginner to advanced, and from single day to five-day overnight trips.